fgervasi-cell/Programmentwurf_ASE/README.md

 Run tests: Navigate into folder where the pom.xml is located.
 Run the command `mvn test`.

 Debug: Navigate into folder where the pom.xml is located.
-Run the command `mvn javafx:run@debug`.
+Run the command `mvn clean javafx:run@debug`.
 Attach the Java debugger by running the attach configuration in the launch.json.